 Why Invest in the Stock Market

-Stocks offer the greatest potential for capital appreciation or growth over the long haul.
-The market has endured ups and downs over the years but the benefits of investing in stocks haven’t changed.
+Stocks offer some of the greatest opportunities for capital appreciation or growth over the long haul.
+The stock market has endured ups and downs over the years but the benefits of investing in stocks haven’t changed.

-Here’s why stocks are still a viable investment:
+Here’s why stocks are still a viable investment option.

 You Can Start Cheap

-Stocks are a well-worn path to make your money work harder.
-The good thing is that you do not need to fork out thousands to get your feet wet.
-You can start for as low as $100 and even less.
+Stocks are an excellent way to make your money work harder.
+The good thing is that you do not need a lot of money to get started.
+You can start with as low as $100 and even less.

 Inflation causes your money to lose value.
-The inflation rate in Canada hovers between 2 and 3 percent.
-Most saving accounts and CDs do not pay over 3 percent, which means at the end of the day you will make no profit on your investment if you choose these options.
+The inflation rate in the United States hovers between 2% and 3%.
+Most savings accounts and CDs (Certificates of Deposit) do not pay over 3%, which means that you will not make any profits on your money if you choose these options.

 On the other hand, the average return on investment on stocks is around 10% (i.e. S&P 500 index) and some funds may even outperform their benchmark in the long haul.
-At the end of the day, you will make money without losing purchasing power.
+Ultimately, the stock market allows you to make money without losing purchasing power.

-Plus, there are several options when it comes to stocks.
+In addition to that, there are several options when it comes to investing in stocks.
 You can reduce your risk exposure by investing in stocks in different industries and sectors.

 A Fast Way to Increase Wealth

 While there’s no guarantee of how your investment will perform, stocks are still considered a reliable way to increase wealth.
-You only need to be careful about where you invest.
+You only need to be mindful of where you invest.

 Help is Available

 A very good thing about investing in stocks is the fact that anyone can do it.
 You do not need to know about the stock market to make money through stocks.
-You can work with an investment firm or manager who will invest your money on your behalf and work to give you returns.
+You can work with a financial institution or fund manager who will invest your money on your behalf and work to give you returns.

 They will charge you a fixed rate for their services in addition to a commission on the profits they bring (in some cases).
-In exchange, they will take care of everything from buying to selling stocks so you can make the most money.
+In exchange, they will take care of everything from buying to selling stocks so you can make the most of your money.

 Who Should Invest in the Stock Market

-The answer is simple: anyone who wants to make money.
+The answer is simple: anyone who wants to build wealth.

 There are no eligibility criteria.
 However, most countries and states require you to be 18 before you can open your own account.
 If you’re under the legal age then you may have the right to invest in a custodial account.

 We suggest that you only enter the arena if you’re aware of the risks.
-Stocks are highly volatile and they may lose money.
+Stocks are highly volatile and they may lose value.
 Also, the stock market isn’t the right option for investors looking for quick gains.
-It is best for investors who can forget about the investment for five to ten years since they can take a while for you to enjoy good and stable returns.
+It is best for investors who can forget about the investment for five to ten years since it can take a while for you to enjoy good and stable returns.
 Investing in the stock market is a long term game.